-1. Confirm that chassis includes the inner rails (A), also confirm that the outer rails (B) are installed on the rack.
-2. Align chassis rails (A) with the front of the rack rails (B).
-3. Slide the chassis rails into the rack rails, keeping the pressure even on both sides (you may have to depress the locking tabs when inserting).
-When the server has been pushed completely into the rack, you should hear the locking tabs "click" into the locked position.
-4. Tighten up all the screws on the front side and rear side of both outer rails.
-5. (Optional) Insert and tightening the thumbscrews that hold the front of the server to the rack.
+1. Extend the outer rails as illustrated above.
+2. Align the inner rails of the chassis with the outer rails on the rack.
+3. Slide the inner rails into the outer rails, keeping the pressure even on both sides.
+When the chassis has been pushed completely into the rack, it should click into the locked position.
+4. Optional screws may be used to hold the front of the chassis to the rack.

-Figure 2-5.
-Installing the System into a Rack
+Figure 2-6.
+Installing into a Rack

-Note: Figure is for illustrative purposes only.
-Always install servers to the bottom of a rack first.
+Note: The figure above is for illustrative purposes only.
+Always install servers to the bottom of the rack first.